 - Whether the peace officer used physical force that resulted in bodily injury, as that term is defined by Penal Code 1.07 during the stop;

 - The location of the stop; and

 - The reason for the stop; and

 - Require the chief administrator of the agency, regardless of whether the administrator is elected, employed, or appointed, to submit an annual report of the

 - The governing body of each county or municipality served by the agency.

 On adoption of a racial profiling policy, a law enforcement agency shall examine the feasibility of installing video camera and transmitter-activated equipment in each agency law enforcement motor vehicle regularly used to make motor vehicle stops and transmitter-activated equipment in each agency law enforcement motorcycle regularly used to make motor vehicle stops.
-The agency also shall examine the feasibility of equipping each peace officer who regularly detains or stops motor vehicles with a body-worn camera.
+The agency also shall examine the feasibility of equipping each peace officer who regularly detains or stops motor vehicles with a body-worn camera, as that term is defined by Occupations Code 1701.651.
 If a law enforcement agency installs video or audio equipment or equips peace officers with body-worn cameras, the policy adopted by the agency must include standards for reviewing video and audio documentation.